nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 StudMap data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-### 5.5.3 Editing the data file
+### 5.5.3 Backing up data

 StudMap data are saved as a JSON file `[JAR file location]/data/studmap.json`.
+You can make a copy of this file if you want to back up your data.

+### 5.5.4 Editing the data file

+As mentioned above, your StudMap data are saved as a JSON file `[JAR file location]/data/studmap.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: <b>Caution:</b>
 If your changes to the data file makes its format invalid, StudMap will discard all data and start with an empty data file at the next run.
 </div>

-### 5.5.4 Viewing help: `help`
+### 5.5.5 Viewing help: `help`

 Confused about the usage of a certain feature?
 Don't worry, self-help is available on the comprehensive online User Guide.